hunterjackson/docs/source/elastic.rst

     connect.elastic.cluster.name=elasticsearch
     tasks.max=1
     topics=TOPIC1
-    connect.elastic.sink.kcql=INSERT INTO INDEX_1 SELECT field1, field2 FROM TOPIC1
+    connect.elastic.export.route.query=INSERT INTO INDEX_1 SELECT field1, field2 FROM TOPIC1
     #task ids: 0

 The ``elastic-sink.properties`` file defines:

 1. The name of the connector.
 2. The class containing the connector.
-3. The name of the cluster on the Elastic Search server to connect to.
+3. Tne name of the cluster on the Elastic Search server to connect to.
 4. The max number of task allowed for this connector.
 5. The Source topic to get records from.
 6. :ref:`The KCQL routing querying. <kcql>`